Black robin

 The black robin or Chatham Island robin (Moriori: karure, kakaruia; Petroica traversi) is an endangered bird from the Chatham Islands off the east coast of New Zealand.
 It is closely related to the South Island robin (P. australis).
 It was first described by Walter Buller in 1872.
-The binomial commemorates the New Zealand botanist Henry H. Travers (1844–1928).
+The binomial commemorates the New Zealand botanist Henry Travers (1844–1928).
 Unlike its mainland counterparts, its flight capacity is somewhat reduced.
-Evolution in the absence of mammalian predators made it vulnerable to introduced species, such as cats and rats, and it became extinct on the main island of the Chatham group before 1871, being restricted to Little Mangere Island thereafter.
+Evolution in the absence of mammalian predators made it vulnerable to introduced species, such as cats and rats, and it became extinct on the main island of the Chatham group before 1871, being restricted to Little Mangere Island and Rangatira Island thereafter.

 Discovery and taxonomy

 The first mention of the black robin in science was at a presentation given by William Travers at the Wellington Philosophical Society in 1871.
 He presented the findings of his son, Henry Travers, who had visited the Chatham Islands to investigate their fauna.
 Although Henry Travers' notes on his visit were published the following year, it was the publication of Walter Buller a month later that is considered the species' official description.

 In 1905 it was believed to be completely vanished: "...the so-called black Tit or black Robin, Miro traversi, have fallen victims to man and his satellites."